denfal/tb/README.md

 tb
 ==

-Analysis of aggregated data on drug-resistant TB collected and consolidated by the World Health Organization
+Accessing aggregated TB data collected and consolidated by the World Health Organization for description & analysis